EGI-Federation/documentation/content/en/providers/datahub/oneprovider/_index.md

 ```

 After the deployment is complete, a message will be shown, including connection
-details for the administration panel of the OneProvider:
+details for the administration panel of the Oneprovider:

 ![image](onedatify_step_5.png)